starckyang/backtesting/README.md

 # Purpose
 This is a repository for me to store my backtesting trials.

+# Tools
+## Grabber
+    This object is built to retrieve stock data from TWSE (Taiwan Stock Exchange), currently, it can only be used <br>
+    to get information inside the market of Taiwan

 # Current Trials
 ## MA Crossings:<br>
     There's an old technical analysis technique about MA lines. <br>